darwinia-network/darwinia/README.md

 ## Building from Source

+> NOTE: Substrate development for windows is not properly supported!
+It is highly recommend to use Windows Subsystem Linux (WSL) and follow the instructions for Ubuntu/Debian.
+Check out [Getting Started on Windows](https://substrate.dev/docs/en/knowledgebase/getting-started/windows-users) for more detail.

-If you want to hack Darwinia, just grab the source code and build it.
+For Unix-based user, just grab the source code and build it.
 Make sure you have Rust and the support software installed.

 Install Rust first: